buildingSMART/documents-API/README.md

 ##### 3.2.1.1.2.
 CDE Selection Response

 The server returns a response to inform the client about the `selected_documents_url` which should be opened in a local web browser.
-The `expires_in` property specifies how long this link will be valid.
+The `expires_in` property specifies the URL's validity, in seconds.

 ```json
 {